“Okay, darling, just letting you know it’s half-seven. You don’t have to get up now or anything like that but it is a school morning ….

 Narky Dad inhaled deeply and insisted she turn it off.
 When he returned minutes later, and noted the bowl of half-eaten penne beside the same jacket, he flipped.

-With Narky flagging, Cajoling appealed to her obvious ability in school and she had told us herself her teacher was really nice and, more importantly, fair.
+With Narky Dad flagging, Cajoling Dad stepped in and appealed to her obvious ability in school and she had told us herself her teacher was really nice and, more importantly, fair.

 “Put yourself in her shoes, she has to teach to 20 or more boys and girls and you’re talking away, interrupting her …